Medical Examiner Nurse Investigator

-Nurse investigators assist medical examiners or coroners with determining how some people died.
-Other job titles for this career include forensic nurse investigator, medicolegal death investigator or death investigator.
-Generally, nurse investigators only work on cases where the deaths are considered unusual, unexpected or potential homicides.
+Medical examiner nurse investigators assist medical examiners or coroners with determining causes of death.
+Other job titles for this career include forensic nurse investigator, medicolegal death investigator, or death investigator.
+Generally, nurse investigators only work on cases where the deaths are considered unusual, unexpected, or potential homicides.
 Each county has different rules regarding the duties of nurse investigators.
-Common duties include verifying identities of deceased individuals, examining the crime or death scene, collecting evidence, contacting family members of the deceased, conducting interviews with all persons involved, analyzing evidence and writing reports about each death investigation.
+Common duties include verifying identities of deceased individuals, examining the crime or death scene, collecting evidence, contacting family members of the deceased, conducting interviews with all persons involved, analyzing evidence, and writing reports about each death investigation.

-The duties of this occupation may require day, night, evening, weekend, holiday or on-call hours.
+The duties of this occupation may require day, night, evening, weekend, holiday, or on-call hours.
 These professionals work in the lab and on-site, collecting evidence.
-Medical examiner nurse investigators need excellent communication skills and the ability to work with law enforcement and related professionals on the scene.
+Medical examiner nurse investigators work with law enforcement and related professionals on the scene.
 In some cases, workers in this occupation may be subject to physical, environmental, or biological hazards, and so precautions are taken.
-Observation and recording skills are essential; a strong attention to detail is also important.

 |Degree Level||Vocational diploma or undergraduate degree|

 |Degree Field||Nursing, law enforcement, forensics, criminal justice, or pathology|

 |Licensure and/or Certification||Registered nursing license, voluntary certification related to forensics or death investigations|

 |Experience||1-4 years' experience in nursing and/or 1-4 years' experience in crime scene investigations, clinical forensics, or medical investigations|